processone/go-erlang/README.md

+# Go-Erlang

+Go-Erlang is a set of package for Go <-> Erlang interoperability.

+The core of the library is the Erlang External Term Format.
+It is the internal format data to exchange Erlang terms over the network.
+It is for example used in Erlang distribution protocol.

+## Installation

+## Usage

-# BERT and BERT-RPC library for Go
+## BERT and BERT-RPC library for Go

 BERT library for Go is designed for simple data exchange between Go and Erlang/Elixir applications.